 (Amended by Resolution No. 37217 (approved at November 8, 2016 election); effective November 8, 2016.)
 The following deductions are allowed against sales received by the Seller providing marijuana:

 A. Refunds of sales actually returned to any Consumer;

 B. Any adjustments in sales that amount to a refund to a Consumer, providing such adjustment pertains to the actual sale of marijuana and does not include any adjustments for other services furnished by a Seller.

-A. Every Seller must, on or before the last day of the month following the end of each calendar quarter (in the months of April, July, October and January) make a return to the Director, on forms provided by the Revenue Division, specifying the total sales subject to PCC 6.07 and the amount of tax collected under PCC 6.07.
+A. Every Seller must, on or before the last day of the month following the end of each calendar quarter (in the months of April, July, October and January) make a return to the Director, on forms provided by the Revenue Division or designee, specifying the total sales subject to PCC 6.07 and the amount of tax collected under PCC 6.07.
 The Seller may request, or the Director may establish, shorter reporting periods for any Seller if the Seller or Director deems it necessary in order to ensure collection of the tax.
 The Director may require further information in the return relevant to the payment of the tax.
 A return is not considered filed until it is actually received by the director.